 Social psychologists use a variety of methods to study how people think, feel, and behave in social situations.
 These methods include experiments, surveys, case studies, naturalistic observation, and laboratory observation.

 This has been used to shed light on a wide variety of social issues, such as prejudice, aggression, and helping behavior.
-In addition, psychology has played a role in the development of such things like social marketing campaigns and the design of more effective organizations.
+In addition, psychology has played a role in the development of such things as social marketing campaigns and the design of more effective organizations.

 It is evident that social proof can direct a society’s belief system because herd mentality exists and people are influenced by what they see others doing.
 Influential concepts play a role in steering society because they help researchers understand how people think, feel, and behave in social situations.
 The power of social proof should not be overlooked.